danielcaldas/oldblog/_posts/2018-10-28-my-2-cents-on-tech-job-interviews.markdown

 * Please do not approach someone with an offer if the person in question had just started a new job in that same week.
 * Please do not let candidates hanging, even if the response not positive please communicate, even if it is an auto generated email saying that the candidate was excluded from the selection process.
 * Please do not ...
+* Please do not ask to the candidate if it's possible to deliver a task that supposedly takes 1 week to complete two or three days after you send the task to the candidate?
+Wait is the candidate working for you already?
+* Schedule calls and interviews with care, don't forget details such as the fact that the candidate might live in some country with a different timezone.

 ### Final note